Home Improvement (Mechanic’s Lien) Litigation

 Mechanic’s liens are complicated matters that require step-by-step assistance from New York consumer attorneys experienced navigating the murky waters of a construction claim.

 For example, if the claim involves a construction project on a residential home, New York permits a contractor to file a mechanic’s lien only within four (4) months of the last day the work ceased.
 In Rockland, Westchester, New York and Nassau Counties, the contractor has no right to recovery of the claimed contract price if he or she is not a duly licensed “home improvement contractor.”

 Even after filing the lien on a home, the contractor must commence suit on that lien within one year of filing, or lose the right to the mechanic’s lien.
 That is not to say that the contractor couldn’t prosecute a breach of contract action seeking recovery for the contract price.
 Whether you are a contractor, or a homeowner, when serious amounts of money are involved, you should contact a consumer attorney experienced with these types of issues.
-Better practice, however, would be to hire an attorney to help you negotiate and draft the construction contract before the dispute ends in a mechanic’s lien.
+Better practice, however, would be to hire a mechanic's lien lawyer in the White Plains area to help you negotiate and draft the construction contract before the dispute ends in a mechanic’s lien.